This is the first reflection on Judgment & Justice (24 mins), introducing us to many of the weighty themes sustained throughout the book of Isaiah.

 v.1—vision (see Num 12:6-8).
 Judah and Jerusalem: specific historical context.
 These four kings reigned 740-686 BC.
 Learn about their fascinating lives in the books of Kings and Chronicles.
 Isaiah is speaking into the events and people groups of the 8th century BC, although the book also contains prophecy about the 7th and 6th.
 His prophetic horizon does not include the 21st C, or the end of the word, except in the most symbolic and general way—as we'll see later in the series.

 vs.2-3—God is plaintiff in a lawsuit against his people.
 Then comes the imagery of family—father and rebellious children.
+Lawsuits are common scenes in the prophets.
+See, for example, Amos 3:9-11.
 Then there are animals exhibiting more intelligence than the people of Israel, at least with respect to their master.

 v.4—Israel became a nation half a millennium earlier, after Moses led them out of Egypt.
 The kingdom divided in 931, into northern Israel and southern Judah.
 Isaiah is preaching to southern Judah and its capital, Jerusalem.
 Israel became estranged to God through her idolatry.
 See Ezek 14:5.
 They "despise" God—see Luke 16:13.
 They deal corruptly with others—God will not accept us when we mistreat others.